Summarize this article:

 The moment generating function (MGF) of a continuous random variable X is represented as Mx (t).
 It is defined as:

-The MGF can be used to find all of the moments of X, including its mean and variance if it exists.
+The MGF can be used to find all the moments of X, including its mean and variance if it exists.

 The characteristic function of a continuous random variable X is expressed as ϕX(t).
 It is the Fourier transform of the probability density function (PDF).

-It determines the distribution of X in a unique way.
+It determines the distribution of X uniquely.

 A continuous random variable X with PDF f(x) has the following expectation or mean: